jckantor/ND-Pyomo-Cookbook/README.md

 4. A pre-workshop session will be held at 10am-12pm on Friday, June 1, in Room 116 DeBartolo Hall.
 The first hour provide a brief high-level overview of basic optimization concepts.
 During the second hour, we will offer help getting your laptop or a research problem ready for the workshop.

 5. (Optional) [Register for a CRC account](https://wiki.crc.nd.edu/w/index.php/How_to_Obtain_a_CRC_Account).
-Many optimization solvers supported by Pyomo currently available on the CRC clusters.
+Many optimization solvers supported by Pyomo are now available on the CRC clusters.

 ## What to Bring to PyomoFest